 No one can deny that a stripper’s dancing burns a lot of calories.
 Of course, a hooker gets a great lower body workout from standing around on street corners and walking up and down the block trolling for tricks.
 Once you’ve mastered Flirty Girl Fitness you can move on to their advanced program: Slutty Ho Fitness™.

-Posted by india summer Posted on 12:28 AM with No comments
+Posted by Unknown Posted on 12:28 AM with No comments

 A conversation with two young strippers: